TeslaNeuro/Matter-ESP32-Arduino/README.md

 Since matter uses a lot of program of flash memory it is imperative we allocate the right memory partitions to our board, otherwise it will not compile or run properly.
 I highly recommend making your own custom partition schemes as this way you can better use the ESP32's assets via Arduino framework.

-See on how to make custom partitions on Arduino IDE: https://youtu.be/EuHxodrye6E
+See how to make custom partitions on Arduino IDE the simple way: https://youtu.be/EuHxodrye6E

 1. Open Arduino IDE.
 2. Go to `Tools > Partition Scheme`.